vvithurshan/Antibody_Efficiency_Prediction/README.md

 # Antibody Efficiency Prediction with Amino Acid sequence.
 # Description
+It used different methods such as logistic regression, SVM, ProtBert and ProtCNN with various encodings and embeddings.
+It also provides a table of accuracy scores for each method. <br >

 ## Input Format
 The concatenated amino acid sequence of CDR of the antibody and epitope of the Antigen